Both choices have significant emotional and practical implications, from cost and safety to independence and social connection.

 In-home care is when a caregiver is hired to come into the home to help seniors with activities of daily living.
 This enables your older adult to continue living safely at home.

-The specific help provided depends on the older adult’s needs and could include meal preparation, navigating the house, transportation, bathing, dressing, using the toilet, and more.
+The specific assistance provided depends on the older adult’s needs and may include meal preparation, navigating the house, transportation, bathing, dressing, toileting, and more.

 Pros